Kernix13/csharp-oop-interface-inheritance/README.md

 }
 ```

+Product has:

+- a `public` class
+- a `public` constructor
+- a `public virtual` method

 ### Inheritance: Derived Class Notes

 - A derived class can reuse, extend, and modify the behavior defined in the base class.
 - A derived class is used to define a specialized set of attributes and behaviors
-- You should use class inheritance when a derived class is a specialized version of a base class.
+- Use class inheritance when a derived class is a specialized version of a base class (?)
 - Static and instance constructors aren't inherited.
 - All other members of the base class are inherited
 - You can define new properties and methods in the derived class that don't exist in the base class.
-- Override the members of a base class by using the `virtual` or `abstract` in the base class and `override` in the derived/child class.
+- Override the members of a base class by using the `virtual` or `abstract` keywords in the base class, and `override` in the derived/child class.
-- Base and derived classes use the `abstract`, `virtual`, and `sealed` keywords to control the behavior of members that are inherited.
+- Base and derived classes use the `abstract`, `virtual`, and `sealed` keywords to control the behavior of members that are inherited (?)
 - You can define properties and methods in the derived class that override properties and methods in the base class.
 In such cases, you can use the `override` keyword to extend or modify the behavior of the base class members.

 **NOTE**: If you want to pass the values in when you create the instance, you should put the main constructor in the Base Class to handle the shared fields